 McKechnie featured in controversial incidents in both sports.
 In 1978 he kicked the winning penalty in the All Blacks’ 13–12 victory over Wales.
 The penalty was awarded after a lineout from which Andy Haden infamously dived.
 Welsh fans still complain bitterly about the penalty.
 Three years later McKechnie was an unwilling participant in one of the most highly charged moments in New Zealand sport.
 This time he was wearing the beige of the New Zealand one-day cricket team at the Melbourne Cricket Ground.
 It was McKechnie who faced Trevor Chappell’s infamous underarm delivery that ensured an Australian victory in one of the greatest of limited-over matches.

-Simon Culhane scored a record 976 points for Southland as well as 150 for the All Blacks.
-Prop Clarke Dermody, an All Black in 2006, had an impeccable Southland pedigree – his father Gus and his uncles Gerald and Stuart also represented the province in the 1960s and ‘70s.
+Simon Culhane scored a record 976 points for Southland between 1988 and 1998, as well as 150 for the All Blacks.
+Between 2000 and 2014 Jason Rutledge turned out for the Stags 131 times.
+Prop Clarke Dermody, an All Black in 2006, had an impeccable Southland pedigree – his father Gus and his uncles Gerald and Stuart all represented the province in the 1960s and ‘70s.

 Add your story to the Community contributions section below.
 We're also keen to get more regional rugby images - please email us at firstname.lastname@example.org if you can help.